p Chart in Excel

 - Then click on the QI Macros menu, Control Charts, then p chart.

-- QI Macros will all of the math and draw the p chart for you.
+- QI Macros will do all the math and draw the p chart for you.
 QI Macros will also turn any unstable points or conditions on the p chart red.
 These should be investigated.

-Example of a p chart Created using QI Macros for Excel.
+Example of a p chart Created using QI Macros for Excel:

 The stair step or skyline control limits are the result of the varying sample sizes.

 - p chart formulas